WorqHat/Custom-Stereo-Camera/README.md

 # Custom Low-Cost Stereo Camera Using OpenCV

 Create a custom low-cost stereo camera and capture 3D videos with it using OpenCV.
-[Refer to the blog post for details](https://www.learnopencv.com/making-a-low-cost-stereo-camera-using-opencv/)

 ## Using the C++ code
 ### Compilation